The 29 Best Things to do in Toronto

 • Ketchup crisps – Lay’s crisps with tomato ketchup flavouring.

 St Lawrence Market is great for trying a variety of local produce and getting some tasty souvenirs.
-Foodies should consider booking a 3–Hour Secret Food Tour, which not only takes you to the main sights, but includes 6 food tastings of local produce in St. Lawrence Market too.
+Foodies should consider booking a 3–Hour Secret Food Tour, which not only takes you to the main sights but includes 6 food tastings of local produce in St. Lawrence Market too.

 Bellwoods Brewery is a popular Toronto-based brewery.
-Beer lovers can visit on a Craft Brewery Tour around Toronto which includes a behind-the-scenes look at operations, tasting sessions, a guided brewery tour and souvenir beer glass and magnetic bottle opener.
+Beer lovers can visit on a Craft Brewery Tour around Toronto which includes a behind-the-scenes look at operations, tasting sessions, a guided brewery tour and a souvenir beer glass and magnetic bottle opener.

 If you’ve never visited Canada before, you have to pop into a Tim Hortons, known fondly as Timmie’s.
 Now a multinational coffeehouse chain, Tim Hortons was founded in 1964 by a Canadian hockey player of the same name.